 Although we choose the feeds for this site, we do not curate each individual post.
 We therefore assume no responsibility, express or implied, for the syndicated content on this site or the sites they link to.

-Retro Roundup was founded by Kevin Savetz in 2005 and relaunched by Ken Gagne in 2017.
+Retro Roundup was founded by Kay Savetz in 2005 and relaunched by Ken Gagne in 2017.